wistia/WistiaKit/README.md

 }
 ```

+This will load the video, but it is up to the user to play and otherwise interact with the content.

 #### `WistiaPlayer` Example

 If we want our intro video to behave a little differently, we might use a `WistiaPlayer`.
 In the following example, we play an intro video without giving the user any way to control the video.
-They have to sit there and watch it! <evil>bwaa ha ha ha!</evil>  When video playback completes done, we automatically progress to the next intro screen.
+They have to sit there and watch it! `<evil>`bwaa ha ha ha!`</evil>`  When video playback completes, we automatically progress to the next intro screen.

 ```swift